dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Terminologies.md

 - ELF
 	- Executable and Linkable Format
 	- Common standard file format for exec files, object code, shared libraries and core dumps
+- Log Rotation
+	- The processes of controlling the size of log files
+	- Compressing, moving, renaming and/or deleting the log files if they have become too large in size or too old
+	- Keeping with compliance (both business/company and legal)
 -